Frag Tank & Sump

 The cooling fan bracket holds two 120mm fans to keep the tank's temperature down without the need for a chiller.

-More pictures to be added once the system is set up and running.
+Hoping to add more pictures once the system is set up and running.